k0pernikus/unzipper/README.md

 `%USERPROFILE%\Downloads\sample-1.zip`

-Directly after, it will be extraced under:
+Directly after, it will be extracted under:

 `C:\Users\Philipp\Downloads\sample-1.zip (001)`

-As in: The filename will become the directory name, and a numeric suffic `(xxx)` will be added.
+As in: The filename will become the directory name, and a numeric suffix `(xxx)` will be added.
 This is to ensure that even if you download a file of the same name again, it will get extracted into its own target directory.

 ### OS

-Should work on all OS, yet was only tested on Windows 11 as of yet.
+Should work on all OS, yet was only tested on Windows 11.

 ### Usage